dnanexus/dx-streaming-upload/README.md

 Minimal Ansible version: 2.0.

 This program is intended for Ubuntu 14.04 (Trusty) and has been tested on the 15.10 (Wily) release.
-Most features should work on a Ubuntu 12.04 (Precise) system, but this has not been tested to date.

 Requirements